The ABCs of the transformation of Rio de Janeiro*, prepared in English with foreign journalists in mind

 Territory This is a commonly used word in Rio de Janeiro, partly because pacification focuses of the “taking” or “retaking” of territory that was left to drug traffickers.
 It’s relevant to the process of urban integration, as different groups, post-pacification, utilize the term to discuss loci of cultural activity and to communicate a growing sense of pride in favela origins.
 This all occurs in the context of the notion of the “cidade partida” (divided city), coined in 1994 by journalist Zuenir Ventura.

-UPP Launched in 2008, the Unidades de Polícia Pacificadora (Pacifying Police Units) were conceived by Rio governor Sérgio Cabral on a 2007 trip to Bogotá, Colombia, where he heard sociologist Hugo Acero Velasquez speak about the success of police reform undertaken there, focusing on “public security with citizenship.”
+UPP Launched in 2008, the Unidades de Polícia Pacificadora (Pacifying Police Units) were conceived by a group of Rio notables and thinkers, and partly inspired by governor Sérgio Cabral’s 2007 trip to Bogotá, Colombia, where he heard sociologist Hugo Acero Velasquez speak about the success of police reform undertaken there, focusing on “public security with citizenship.”
 In Rio, the UPP’s main goal is to bring down violence and overt use of arms; notably, drug traffic reduction is not a goal.
 The program, which now affects the lives of more than 35% of all favela residents, until mid-2013 was deemed by most to be successful, having improved public safety and also increased mobility in the city as a whole.
-Critics say that pacification has been carried out in an authoritarian manner with little regard for residents’ daily lives and needs.
+Critics say that pacification has been carried out in an authoritarian manner with little regard for residents’ daily lives and needs — this is now, in 2015, starting to be addressed, by a new team.
 Although the homicide rate has fallen in UPP favelas by a reported 60 lives per 100,000 residents per year, the UPP’s efficacy in each individual community and the sustainability of the changes they bring remains a complicated question that is played out in very different ways across the city.
+This year, the state has begun to bring what is being called proximity policing to formal neighborhoods.

 Violence Beginning in the 1980s, muggings, shootings and kidnappings spread in Rio as governments retreated from poor neighborhoods and drug traffickers took over territory—terrorizing favela residents.
 Wealthier cariocas and businesses either fled to São Paulo or resorted to high walls, armored cars and security guards.
 Militia (see Milícias) forces arose in the 1990s, ostensibly to pick up where the formal police forces were absent.
 Investment, tourism and civic pride fell off.
 This began to change in 2009 due to oil money and other investment coming into the city, as well as socioeconomic change, which influenced changes in public security strategy (see Pacification and UPPs).